 Share this Post

-When you’re planting your garden this spring, consider adding a row to help feed families in need.
+When you’re planting your garden this fall, consider adding a row to help feed families in need.
 Plant a Row for the Hungry is a national program that encourages gardeners and community groups to donate produce to those at risk of hunger.

 Logan’s Garden Shop, a nursery in Seaboard Station, got involved with the program 12 years ago to inspire locals with green thumbs to help fight food insecurity through gardening.